gne-ldh/Team-NotWorthy/Team Website/README.md

 > On addition of each input on Income or expense option the calculator will make real time changes in the overall value.

-> At end when you have added all your incomes and expenses final amount of income and expense will be displayed.
+> At end when you have added all your incomes and expenses final amount of income and expense will be displayed with the monthly budget amount.

 * Additional feature